Advertisement

-Pope Francis announced that Carlo Acutis, an Italian teen who passed on in 2006, is on the road to sainthood—here’s what to know about the first millennial to hold the title.
+Carlo Acutis, an Italian teen who passed on in 2006, was recently made a saint by Pope Leo XIV—here’s what to know about the first millennial to hold the title.

-A Rundown of Sainthood
+A Rundown Of Sainthood

 For those unfamiliar with the process of sainthood, it’s actually a rather specific one with its own set of criteria.
 According to the BBC, an individual can only gain sainthood at least five years after their death (though it normally takes an even longer time in some cases).
-Then a bishop of the diocese where the person died will examine the life of said individual, determining whether their actions are holy and virtuous through both research and testimonials: if they pass this phase, they gain the title of “servant of God.”
+Then, a bishop of the diocese where the person died will examine the life of said individual, determining whether their actions are holy and virtuous through both research and testimonials: if they pass this phase, they gain the title of “servant of God.”

 A shrine to Blessed Carlo Acutis at Covent Garden, Corpus Christi Catholic Church